HaMan412/furprint-blog/docs/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, the contributors and maintainers of the Frosti project, pledge to create and maintain a welcoming and inclusive environment for all individuals who contribute to this project.
+We, the contributors and maintainers of the Aeralis project, pledge to create and maintain a welcoming and inclusive environment for all individuals who contribute to this project.
 We are committed to fostering an open and supportive community where everyone feels valued and respected.

 ## Our Standards